Verso Books: Operations

 In 1970, Verso Books began as a paperback imprint of New Left Books and became its sole imprint.
 It established itself as a publisher of nonfiction works on international politics.
 Verso Books has also periodically published fiction over its history.

-On April 8, 2014 Verso began bundling DRM-free e-books with print purchases made through its website.
+On 8 April 2014 Verso began bundling DRM-free ebooks with print purchases made through its website.
 Verso's managing director and US publisher, Jacob Stevens, stated that he expected the new offer on the Verso website to contribute £200,000 to the publisher's revenue in its first year helping to "shake up how publishers relate to their readership, and help to support independent publishing".

 In 2019, Verso Books launched a dedicated fiction imprint, Verso Fiction.
 The fiction editor, Cian McCourt, said, "We want to publish bold, intelligent writing that's politically astute, but not dogmatic or charmless."
-In an article titled, "The best (and worst) fiction books of 2023," The Telegraph said of the imprint, "But the gem has been Verso, our closest thing to a mainstream radical publisher.
+In an article titled "The best (and worst) fiction books of 2023", The Telegraph said of the imprint, "But the gem has been Verso, our closest thing to a mainstream radical publisher.
 It’s building one of Britain’s most interesting fiction lists."

 Verso Books titles are distributed in the United States by Penguin Random House.

-The publishing house is known to host many events in the United States and the UK, focusing on radical politics and history.
+The publishing house hosts many events in the United States and the UK, focusing on radical politics and history.

+As of 2020, it had two offices (one in the United States and one in the United Kingdom) with a total of 29 employees.